curiouslearning/h5p-survey/README.md

 * Completed full quiz
 * Interacted with question option - interacted with one of the answer options of a question.
 * Interacted with "Success" or "Failed" button in endscreen.

+## Prerequisites
+Node >=v.14.7.x
+npm >=v.6.14.x
+WINDOWS ONLY: 7zip
+Admin access to dev and production Wordpress environments.

+## Generating a Production or Staging Build
+Clone the repo from: https://github.com/curiouslearning/h5p-survey.git From the top level directory run npm install
+Run npm run build-src to build the source using Webpack Run npm run windows-build-h5p to build an h5p file

+## Uploading a Build to Production or Staging
+Sign into the production/staging site’s wp-admin page On the admin toolbar on the left hand side, select H5P Content > LIbraries On the subsequent page, in the Upload LIbraries widget, select the “Choose File” radio button Use the “Upload” button to upload and update the library on the server.